Outlook/Exchange Authentication in Davmail

 https://login.microsoftonline.com/common/oauth2/authorize?<...>

-proceed through authentication steps and paste back the final url that contains authentication code (blank page)
+proceed through authentication steps and paste back the final url

 Authentication code:

-Copy and paste the provided URL into your web browser, and you should be presented with an Office365 login screen, or possibly with a blank white screen if you are already authenticated with Office365 in your browser.
-If you don’t get a white screen right away, complete your sign on as usual, after which you should get the white screen.
+Copy and paste the provided URL into your web browser, and you will be presented with an Office365 login screen, or possibly with a blank white screen if you are already authenticated with Office365 in your browser.
+If you don't get a white screen right away, complete your sign on as usual, after which you should get the white screen.

-The token will remain valid for some time (I don’t know precisely how long, but it is on the order of weeks in my experience), during which you can automatically authenticate with Outlook even if your DavMail is running as a service in the background.
+The token will remain valid for some time (I don't know precisely how long, but it is on the order of weeks in my experience), during which you can automatically authenticate with Outlook even if your davmail(1) is running as a service in the background.
 If at some point your authentication fails randomly, it is likely that the token has expired, in which case you only need to repeat the above process to get a new token.